 A Viking Necklace is not merely a representation of Viking art form.
 Despite the well-known adornment by both men and women in the Viking age which included rings, brooches, and earrings, necklaces as research shows us played a role as well.

-Much like other forms of jewelry, the vikings demonstrated their wealth, success and power in the means of necklaces decorated with beads, amulets, teeth, and other objects and materials.
+Much like other forms of jewellery, the Vikings demonstrated their wealth, success and power in the means of necklaces decorated with beads, amulets, teeth, and other objects and materials.
 While women were more known to do this, men participated as well on a more rare basis.
-Men, more often than not wore Thor’s Hammer, and other times scythes and other weapon variations.
+Men more often than not wore Thor’s Hammer, and other times scythes and other weapon variations.

 Beads which were the most popular decoration of these necklaces were mostly made of glass, though some were also created using other materials such as amber.